umamimolecule/azure-functions-http-middleware/README.md

     // Your function logic goes here...
 }
 ```
+## Samples

+See the [Samples](https://github.com/umamimolecule/azure-functions-http-middleware/tree/master/samples) folder for some example use-cases.

 ## Built-in middleware
-This package comes withthe followuing built-in middleware:
+This package comes with the following built-in middleware:

 ### BodyModelValidationMiddleware
 Validates the body model for the request.
 If successful, the body will be available in `HttpContext.Items["Body"]`.

 ### CorrelationIdMiddleware
-Extracts a correlation ID from the request headers and sets the value to HttpContext.TraceIdentifier.
+Extracts a correlation ID from the request headers and sets the value to `HttpContext.TraceIdentifier`.
 You can specify a collection of correlation ID headre names and the first matchin header will be used.
 If no matching headers are found, a unique GUID will be used.

 ### ExceptionHandlerMiddleware
 Allows exceptions to be handled and a custom response to be returned.